 - Southwest Rapid Rewards® Premier Business Credit Card – 6,000 points

-Folks that hold a Southwest Priority Card receive 7,500 anniversary points each year, 1,500 points more than the Premier cards.
-The additional 1,500 points are worth roughly $22-23, about half the difference in annual fees to the cards below.
+Folks that hold a Southwest Performance Business Card receive 9,000 points, and if you hold a Southwest Priority Card you receive 7,500 anniversary points, 1,500 points more than the Premier cards.
+The additional 1,500-3,000 points earned on these cards are worth ~$23-$46, about half the difference in annual fees to the cards below.

 The anniversary bonus for the Southwest Plus Card is 3,000 bonus points, which goes a long way towards covering the $69 annual fee.